mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 }
 ```

+Each of the rules defined above follow the same structure.
+The `transform` clause defines an input object with a type from the source metamodel.
+The `to` clause defines an output object with a type from the target metamodel.
+The `to` statment is followed by EOL statement(s) enclosed in curly braces.
+The EOL statements define the transformation logic.
+In this case, the transformation logic is to assign the name of the input element to the value of the output element.

 ### Inheritance

 Inheritance in ETL allows you to reuse the same transformation logic for different elements.
 In the example below, the `Flowchart2H1` rule is abstract and is extended by the `Subflow2H1` rule.
 The `Subflow2H1` rule inherits the transformation logic of the `Flowchart2H1` rule and adds its transformation logic.